-Concomitant use of oral clarithromycin and cyclosporin or tacrolimus have resulted in more than a 2-fold increase of the Cmin-levels of both cyclosporin and tacrolimus.
+Concomitant use of oral clarithromycin and ciclosporin or tacrolimus have resulted in more than a 2-fold increase of the Cmin-levels of both ciclosporin and tacrolimus.
 Similar effects are also expected for sirolimus.
-When initiating treatment with clarithromycin in patients already receiving any of these immunosuppressive agents, cyclosporin, tacrolimus or sirolimus plasma levels must be closely monitored and their doses decreased as necessary.
-When clarithromycin is discontinued in these patients, close monitoring of plasma levels of cyclosporin, tacrolimus or sirolimus, is again necessary to guide dose adjustment.
+When initiating treatment with clarithromycin in patients already receiving any of these immunosuppressive agents, ciclosporin, tacrolimus or sirolimus plasma levels must be closely monitored and their doses decreased as necessary.
+When clarithromycin is discontinued in these patients, close monitoring of plasma levels of ciclosporin, tacrolimus or sirolimus, is again necessary to guide dose adjustment.

 Oral hypoglycemic agents/Insulin

 With certain hypoglycemic drugs such as nateglinide, and repaglinide, inhibition of CYP3A enzyme by clarithromycin may be involved and could cause hypolgycemia when used concomitantly.
 Careful monitoring of glucose is recommended.

 Clarithromycin (500 mg every 8 hours) was given in combination with omeprazole (40 mg daily) to healthy adult subjects.
 The steady-state plasma concentrations of omeprazole were increased (Cmax, AUC0-24, and t1/2 increased by 30%, 89%, and 34%, respectively), by the concomitant administration of clarithromycin.
 The mean 24-hour gastric pH value was 5.2 when omeprazole was administered alone and 5.7 when omeprazole was co-administered with clarithromycin.